 Data Lab’s notebook server will prompt you for your registered user name and password.

 If you don’t have a Data Lab account yet, you can register for one right away.

-If you’re using the Data Lab notebook server, the dashboard will be pre-populated with several example notebooks, ranging from simple “getting started” notebooks, through more technical “how to” notebooks, to “science example notebooks” that guide you from a science questions, through writing data queries, to data analysis and visualization.
+With a fresh account, you will see in the left-hand side bar three directories.
+Two of them are pre-populated with example notebooks, ranging from simple “getting started” notebooks, through more technical “how to” notebooks, to “science example notebooks” that guide you from a science questions, through writing data queries, to data analysis and visualization.

-notebooks-latest/directory is read-only, and contains the default set notebooks as of right now.
-You can get a copy of them easily.
+notebooks-latest/directory is read-only, and contains the default set of notebooks curated by the Data Lab team, as of right now.
+You can get a fresh copy of them easily.

 You can use the terminal to get the newest versions of all default